- Kids' Corner

 - Access to resources that emphasize emergent literacy, reading readiness and parent education.

 - Developmentally appropriate programming, such as baby and toddler storytimes for younger children and their parents.

 - Outreach to new and underserved populations.

-- Family Place is a five-week parent/child workshop featuring local professionals, such as nutritionists, speech and language therapists and child development experts, who serve as resources for parents.
+- The Parent-Child Workshop is a five-week workshop featuring local professionals, such as nutritionists, speech and language therapists and child development experts, who serve as resources for parents.